The South China Sea: Have the Positive Trends in 2020 Continued in 2021?

 It is also worth noting that, with the Quad’s profile rising (with many activities, including an online Summit in March and another in-person Summit in the work, ASEAN risks become pale in comparison even though all Quad members and the European countries support ASEAN centrality.

 The South China Sea is becoming less known as a contest over maritime features and resources, and better known as a contest over the heart of a geopolitically important Indo-Pacific, as well as contests over the rules that govern state interactions, both at sea and generally.
 Seen this way, the South China Sea is the subject of interests far beyond the littoral states, for what happens in the South China Sea would have deep consequences elsewhere.
 Most states also clearly indicate preference to lawfare to other means of contestation, because a rules-based Indo-Pacific is in the interests of all.
-Let us hope that the South China Sea debate would continue through the clarification of one’s understanding on how the laws, particularly the 1982 UNCLOS, should be interpreted and applied in this body of water, for that would be the way to narrow the gaps of understanding and achieve a lasting rules-based order for the region.researcher at the Diplomatic Academy of Vietnam.
+Let us hope that the South China Sea debate would continue through the clarification of one’s understanding on how the laws, particularly the 1982 UNCLOS, should be interpreted and applied in this body of water, for that would be the way to narrow the gaps of understanding and achieve a lasting rules-based order for the region.Dr.
+Nguyen Hung Son is Vice President of the Diplomatic Academy of Viet Nam.
+Do Hoang is a researcher at the Diplomatic Academy of Vietnam.
 The piece reflects the author's own views, not the institutions they are affiliated with.